 will never be disgraced.” – Romans 9:30-33 NLT

 The people of Israel had stumbled over Jesus.
 His arrival on the scene had left them disappointed and disillusioned.
 He was not the kind of Messiah they had been expecting, so they rejected Him.
 And their refusal to accept Him led to the gospel being sent to the Gentiles.
-But there is a day coming, when God will refocus His divine will and His everlasting love on His chosen people: Israel.
+But there is a day coming when God will refocus His divine will and His everlasting love on His chosen people, the Israelites.
 Paul goes on to state the unmistakable reality of that fact.